What Is the Difference Between Sensex and Nifty

 While Sensex offers insights into 30 leading companies on the BSE, Nifty covers a broader set of 50 companies on the NSE.
 Understanding these indices helps investors track market trends and benchmark their portfolios effectively.

 In simple terms, the Sensex gives a snapshot of 30 well-established companies on the BSE, while the Nifty offers a broader view of 50 companies on the NSE.
-Both serve as key benchmarks for understanding India’s market trends, with Nifty offering comparatively wider coverage and being more commonly used in trading products such as futures, options, and ETFs.
+Both serve as a benchmark for understanding India’s market trends, with Nifty offering comparatively wider coverage and being more commonly used in trading products such as futures, options, and ETFs.

 Factors That Affect the Performance of an Index